+Please forward this information to your friends and colleagues under the age of forty to apply.
 If you know someone you would like to nominate, simply fill out a short form to nominate him or her!
 SDI will follow-up with an e-mail and invitation to apply.

 Interested in writing for the SDI Blog?
 E-mail firstname.lastname@example.org for details.

 it is as if the forest lasts forever—